wkhattak/Behavioural-Cloning/writeup.md

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a continuously decreasing mean squared error on the training set but the mean squared error on the validation set was at first decreasing but then started to increase.
 This implied that the model was overfitting.

 To combat the overfitting, I modified the model by first introducing *dropout* with a probability of 0.75.
 However, this resulted in not so optimal driving behavior.
 Instead I used *L2 regularization* with a value of 0.001 and *decaying learning rate* with a value of 0.0001.
+The number of epochs was also constrained to five to alleviate overfitting.
 This resulted in the following loss graph:

 ![MSE](/report/images/training-mse.png)